All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

 Despite their considerable intellectal, physical, and magical abilities, scholars rate the Sphinx as only a nuisance encounter.
 This is because of the pure motivations of the Sphinx, which appear to be purely boredom, vanity and loneliness.
 Scholars advise just playing along with these creatures which are neither angels nor demons but rather eternal children.

 A Sphinx has the same body layout and two hex size as a Gryphon (page 90), except that they have an oversized humanoid rather than an Eagle's head and they are all wizards.
 ST 2d+20 DX 1d+9 IQ 2d+9 MA 14 on the ground and 20 flying.
-Mana 2d+8 and 1d in extra skill points above their IQ.
+Mana 2d+8 and 1d in extra talent or spell costs above their IQ.

 Lion claws on their paws give them +2 damage over a human's bare handed attack (-2 DX to kick into their side hexes, -4 DX to kick into their rear hexes), plus any unarmed combat talents (at double cost because they're wizards.)